-The best artists never stop learning, no matter if they are just starting out doing small jobs from home or work in the most famous studio in the world.
-With all the internet has to offer, such as online classes, tutorials and YouTube videos, it may be easy to forget about one important source of knowledge, the oldest of them all – a book.
-There is still something special about turning a page, feeling the paper, admiring beautiful printed illustrations and most importantly, having access to the author’s unique experience and knowledge.
+The best artists never stop learning, no matter if they have just started out doing small jobs from home or work in the most famous studio in the world.
+With all the internet has to offer it may be easy to forget about one important source of knowledge, the oldest of them all – a book.
+There is something special about turning a page, feeling the paper, admiring beautifully printed illustrations and most importantly, having access to the author’s unique experience and knowledge.
 In this article, I would like to introduce you to a list of my most recommended books about art that I think every artist would greatly benefit from.
 I have highlighted the best aspects of each book as well as some minor things that may be considered a minus to some.
 There is also a bonus list of a few art books that I find absolutely inspiring.
-So let’s begin!
+Let’s begin!

 The article below contains some affiliate links to Amazon.com to help me keep this website going, however I own most of these books myself and have chosen them based on my personal opinion unaffected by any ratings or reviews found on the internet.

 Creative Illustration by Andrew Loomis

 This classic book on illustration, first published in 1947 and reprinted in 2012 after many years, is one of the most famous titles about composition, tone and color ever written.
 Andrew Loomis was an American illustrator for advertising and magazines but is now best known for his art teachings.
 His light, humorous writing makes lessons in the book pleasurable and easy to remember while at the same time being most useful and professional.
 Each chapter is packed with tips and advices that you can put to practice in your work right away.
 While the context of some information may be a little outdated, most of the things you will learn from this book have extreme value and never get old.
 Plus, it’s packed with beautiful and inspirational illustrations from mid 20th century.
 I highly recommend this book to all artists, beginners as well as advanced.

 - many practical and useful tips to make your work look great